aldefouw/redcap_cypress/README.md

 ### mysq['host'] ###
 The hostname or IP address of your MySQL database host.

 For many of us, this will likely be either `localhost` or `127.0.0.1`.
-Keep in mind that there are subtle nuances between `localhost` and `127.0.0.1` so depending on your setup, you need to choose the option best suited to your environment.
+Keep in mind that there are subtle nuances between `localhost` and `127.0.0.1`.
+Thus, you need to choose the option best-suited to your environment.

 ---
 ### mysql['path'] ###